Australia Management Consulting Services Market Size and Share

 Australia Management Consulting Services Market Analysis by Mordor Intelligence

-The Australia management consulting services market size stands at USD 5.25 billion in 2025 and is projected to reach USD 7.37 billion by 2030, expanding at a 7.02% CAGR.
+The Australia Management Consulting Services Market size is estimated at USD 8.89 billion in 2025, and is expected to reach USD 12.14 billion by 2030, at a CAGR of 6.43% during the forecast period (2025-2030).
 Growing digital-transformation mandates, mandatory sustainability reporting and a pivot to hybrid delivery models underpin this expansion.
 Large enterprises continue to anchor demand, although procurement reforms now channel more projects to SMEs.
 Technology consulting is gaining momentum as artificial-intelligence use cases multiply across finance, mining and healthcare.
 Meanwhile, public-sector spending is rebalancing in favour of mid-tier providers as Canberra diversifies beyond the Big Four.
 Escalating wage pressures and skills shortages temper growth yet also open advisory opportunities around workforce redesign and automation.

 Key Report Takeaways